Cuisine: European cuisine

 European cuisine (alternatively, "Western cuisine") include the cuisines of Europe and other Western countries.
-European cuisine includes non-indigenous cuisines of North America, Australasia, Oceania, and Latin America as well.
+European cuisine includes non-indigenous cuisines of North America, Australasia, Oceania and Latin America as well.
 The term is used by East Asians to contrast with East Asian styles of cooking.
 When used in English, the term may refer more specifically to cuisine in (Continental) Europe; in this context, a synonym is Continental cuisine.

 Oceanian cuisine

-Oceanian cuisines include Australian cuisine, New Zealand cuisine, and the cuisines from many other islands or island groups throughout Oceania.
+Oceanian cuisines include Australian cuisine, New Zealand cuisine and cuisines from many other islands or island groups throughout Oceania.
 Australian cuisine consists of immigrant Anglo-Celtic derived cuisine, and Bushfood prepared and eaten by native Aboriginal Australian peoples, and various newer Asian influences.
-New Zealand cuisine also consists of European inspired dishes, such as Pavlova, and native Maori cuisine.
-Across Oceania, staples include the Kumura (Sweet potato) and Taro, which was/is a staple from Papua New Guinea to the South Pacific.
+New Zealand cuisine also consists of European inspired dishes, such as Pavlova, and native Māori cuisine.
+Across Oceania, staples include the Kūmura and Taro, which was/is a staple from Papua New Guinea to the South Pacific.
 On most islands in the south pacific, fish are widely consumed because of the proximity to the ocean.

 Cuisines of the Americas

-The cuisines of the Americas are found across North and South America, and are based on the cuisines of the countries from which the immigrant people came, primarily Europe.
-However, the traditional European cuisine has been adapted by the addition of many local and native ingredients, and many techniques have been added to traditional foods as well.
+The cuisines of the Americas are found across North and South America, and are based on the cuisines of the countries from which the immigrant people came from, primarily Europe.
+However, the traditional European cuisine has been adapted by the addition of many local and native ingredients, and many of their techniques have been added to traditional foods as well.
 Native American cuisine is prepared by indigenous populations across the continent, and its influences can be seen on multi-ethnic Latin American cuisine.
-Many staple foods eaten across the continent, such as corn (maize), beans, and potatoes have native origins.
-The regional cuisines are North American cuisine, Mexican cuisine, Central American cuisine, South American cuisine, and Caribbean cuisine.
+Many staple foods have been seen to be eaten across the continent, such as corn (maize), beans and potatoes have their own respective native origins.
+The regional cuisines are North American cuisine, Mexican cuisine, Central American cuisine, South American cuisine and Caribbean cuisine.